Britney Spears tells worried fans she is fine

-LOS ANGELES (REUTERS) - Pop star Britney Spears has sought to reassure fans concerned for her mental health, saying she is "the happiest I've ever been".
+LOS ANGELES • Pop star Britney Spears has sought to reassure fans concerned for her mental health, saying she is "the happiest I've ever been".

 Spears, 38, whose business and personal affairs are controlled by her father Jamie Spears, posted an Instagram video in which she addressed persistent reports that she was not doing well.

-A small but vocal group of fans has launched a #FreeBritney campaign that seeks to end a court-ordered conservatorship that was put in place some 12 years ago.
+A small but vocal group of fans has launched a #FreeBritney campaign that seeks to end a court-ordered conservatorship that was put in place about 12 years ago.

 Mr Spears was appointed conservator in 2008 after the pop star was hospitalised for psychiatric treatment.
 The singer's care manager Jodi Montgomery took over in a temporary capacity late last year when Mr Spears suffered a bout of ill health.

-In August, Spears asked for Ms Montgomery to permanently replace her father as her conservator, but a closed-door court hearing extended the current arrangements until February 2021.
+In August, Spears asked for Ms Montgomery to permanently replace her father as her conservator, but a closed-door court hearing extended the current arrangements until February next year.

 Other fans have expressed alarm about repeated Instagram postings of the same photos, apparently taken years ago.